 Herbal insights for over two decades.

-The Herbaria
+Western Wildflowers: The Herbaria

 I personally find the connection among plants with their pollinators as fascinating as I do their eagerness to supply humanity with its medicinal needs.
 The flora do both with admirable detail, and the latter in curious ways sometimes still unsolvable to those they succor.
 This is what I write about for your enjoyment.